State Treasurer Chairs Two Boards

 - The Treasurer chairs the state’s Public Deposit Protection Commission (PDPC), which is comprised of the State Finance Committee.
 The PDPC protects taxpayer funds deposited in banks even if an institution becomes insolvent.
 (Agendas/Meetings).

-The Treasurer also sits on five other state boards which conduct business related to the economy and state budget process; college savings; housing access and affordability; and stewardship of investments for public employees.
+The Treasurer also sits on six other state boards which conduct business related to the economy and state budget process; college and personal savings; housing access and affordability; and stewardship of investments for public employees.

 - The Washington State Economic and Revenue Forecast Council prepares quarterly forecasts for the state, upon which lawmakers rely in budget deliberations.
 The forecasts are prepared by non-partisan professional staff and approved by a bi-partisan group of elected officials on the council.
 (Meetings).